emish89/italiapersonalfinance/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Brutal
+about: Create a report to help improve TODO
-title: ''
+title: ""
 labels: bug
-assignees: ElianCodes
+assignees: emish89
 ---

 **Describe the bug**